 - Add the sprouted mung beans and mix well.
 Cover and let the beans cook over medium-low heat for about 15 minutes.
 Stir every once in a while and, if needed, add a couple of tablespoons of water to prevent sticking.
 You can let the beans cook longer if you want them to be softer.
 I like mine a little al dente with some crunch to them.

-- Add salt to taste, sugar and the lemon juice.
+- Add salt to taste, sugar, and lemon juice.
 Mix in the coriander leaves.

 - Serve hot.